maierbn/opendihu/doc/sphinx/settings/mesh.rst

 The advantage of the local specification is that each process only has to know its own portion of the whole problem.
 Internally there is no transfer of the local information to other processes.
 Thus, large problems can be computed with a high number of processes, where the global problem data would be too big to be stored by a single process.

-The following example uses such a local specification.
-It sets the right hand side value of the last degree of freedom on the last MPI rank to 1.0 and all other values to 0.0.
+The following example shows how to use the own MPI rank number.

 .. code-block:: python